mlcommons/medperf/docs/getting_started/webui_full_tutorial.md

 <video src="https://storage.googleapis.com/medperf-storage/webui_snippets/register_evaluator.mp4" width="800px" controls></video>

-> Finally, now after having the containers registered, you can register the benchmark to the MedPerf server.
+Finally, now after having the containers registered, you can register the benchmark to the MedPerf server.

 ### Register the benchmark

+Navigate to the `Benchmarks` tab at the top, and click on the `Register a new benchmark` button.

 You need to keep at hand the following information: